Trump considering replacing Dan Coats as intel chief, holding meetings to discuss possible replacements

 President Trump is considering replacing Dan Coats as director of national intelligence and is holding informal meetings with potential candidates, national security sources told Fox News.

 Sources told Fox News that Trump spoke to two people in the past week about the job.
-Among the candidates he is considering are Gen. Joseph Dunford, former chairman of the Joint Chiefs of Staff, and Fred Fleitz, who previously served as chief of staff to National Security Adviser John Bolton.
+Among the candidates he is considering are Gen. Joseph Dunford, chairman of the Joint Chiefs of Staff, and Fred Fleitz, who previously served as chief of staff to National Security Adviser John Bolton.

 TRUMP AT WAR WITH HIS OWN INTEL CHIEFS AS DIVIDE DEEPENS